About CBD: What It Is, How It Works, and What the Science Says

 - Serotonin receptor activation: CBD activates the 5-HT1A serotonin receptor, which plays a role in anxiety, mood, and pain perception.
 This may explain CBD's calming and anti-anxiety effects.

-- Anti-inflammatory pathways: CBD modulates the immune response by interacting with adenosine receptors and reducing the release of pro-inflammatory cytokines.
+- Immune signaling pathways: CBD modulates the immune response by interacting with adenosine receptors and reducing the release of pro-inflammatory cytokines.

 For coffee drinkers: CBD enters your bloodstream through digestion.
 You feel it in 30 to 60 minutes.
 Effects last 4 to 6 hours.
 That lines up with a morning coffee routine.